xiaocheng168/CatSummix/README.md

 ## About the project ❤️

-    the project is an computer with android phone message channel thank you seeing the project page
+    This project is a channel for Android and computer messages thank you seeing the project page

 ## Support Systems ⭐